A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Time-Discretized Simulation Approach

 Furthermore, for $t\in[t_{k},t_{k+1})$, we have $t-t_{k}\leq t_{k+1}-t_{k}$.
 Therefore, by (\ref{eq:tk-condition7}), we obtain

 It then follows from (\ref{eq:dit_minus_ditk_7}) and (\ref{eq:alpha_constraint_7}) that

 which completes the proof. \end{proof}

 Compared with Theorem~\ref{Theorem-Main}, the primary advantage of Theorem~\ref{Theorem-7} is that it enhances computational efficiency.
 Specifically, in practice, \eqref{eq:tk-condition7} allows for a larger simulation time gap $t_{k+1} - t_k$ compared to \eqref{eq:tk-condition1}, meaning that the simulation can be completed in fewer discrete steps.
 Notice that, while the simulation running time is reduced, we still have the same guaranteed error bound $\alpha$ in (\ref{eq:di-bound}).
-This point is illustrated in Section~\ref{sec:Numerical-Example}. \begin{remark} Theorem~\ref{Theorem-7} requires $\mu(\tilde{A})>0$.
-Notice that this is satisfied when $A_\mathrm{c}$ has at least one positive eigenvalue.
-This is because $A_\mathrm{c}$ having a positive eigenvalue implies $\lambda_{\mathrm{max}}(A_\mathrm{c}+A_\mathrm{c}^\top) > 0$.
+This point is illustrated in Section~\ref{sec:Numerical-Example}. \begin{remark} In comparison with Theorem~\ref{Theorem-Main}, Theorem~\ref{Theorem-7} has an additional condition.
+Theorem~\ref{Theorem-7} requires $\mu(\tilde{A})>0$.
+Notice that this is satisfied when the matrix $N$ in $A_\mathrm{c}$ has at least one positive eigenvalue.
+This is because $N$ having a positive eigenvalue implies that $A_\mathrm{c}$ also has a positive eigenvalue, since $A_\mathrm{c}$ is block lower-triangular and $N$ is one of the blocks on the diagonal.
+More over $A_{\mathrm{c}}$ having a positive eigenvalue implies $A_\mathrm{c}+A^\top_\mathrm{c}$ also has a positive eigenvalue, that is $\lambda_{\mathrm{max}}(A_\mathrm{c}+A_\mathrm{c}^\top) > 0$.
 Therefore, there exists $x\in \mathbb R^{3+6n}\setminus \{0\}$ such that

 which in turn implies that $\tilde{A}+\tilde{A}^\top$ has at least one positive eigenvalue.
 Hence, $\mu(\tilde A)=\lambda_{\max} ((\tilde{A}+ \tilde{A} ^\top)/2)>0$.
 In numerical scenarios that we consider in Section~\ref{sec:Numerical-Example}, $\mu(\tilde{A})>0$ is always satisfied. \end{remark}